 Compulsory savings are those in which members have to definitely save a fixed amount at regular intervals with the MFI.
-Generally such savings are collected in the meetings of the group or directly from individuals (in Individual model) on a regular basis .Frequency of saving could be weekly or monthly depending on frequency of group meetings.
+Generally, such savings are collected in the meetings of the group or directly from individuals (in Individual model) on a regular basis.
+The frequency of saving could be weekly or monthly depending on the frequency of group meetings.
 Compulsory savings help MFIs to ascertain the genuine interest of the client in being associated with the MFI.

 b) Voluntary Savings

-Voluntary savings are those savings, which the clients decide to make because they have funds and out of own desire/will.
-Under this scheme MFIs may design and offer different saving products to attract client savings but clients may or may not avail them.
-Voluntary saving are withdrawable but does not mean the end of client relationship.
+Voluntary savings are those savings, which the clients decide to make because they have funds and out of their own desire/will.
+Under this scheme, MFIs may design and offer different saving products to attract client savings but clients may or may not avail them.
+Voluntary saving is withdrawable but does not mean the end of the client relationship.
 The reasons for voluntary savings may also be many.
-Therefore just like a bank, MFIs come out with different savings products such as recurring deposits, monthly income schemes or fixed deposits.
-Each product may have various features related to interest rate, withdrawability, etc.
+Therefore just like a bank, MFIs come out with different savings products such as recurring deposits, monthly income schemes, or fixed deposits.
+Each product may have various features related to interest rate, withdrawal ability, etc.

-Managing voluntary savings is a complex issues and needs skill sets which are quite different from compulsory saving.
+Managing voluntary savings is a complex issue and needs skill sets which are quite different from compulsory saving.
 Voluntary savings requires an MFI to fulfill regulatory requirements, which could be quite stringent.
-MFIs should have high financial stabililty to protect client savings.
-MFIs also need strong management systems and supervisory capacity of manage liquidity and other financial requirements associated with mobilizing voluntary savings.
-Voluntary savings calls for high level of credibility of institutions and trust of public.
+MFIs should have the high financial stability to protect client savings.
+MFIs also need strong management systems and supervisory capacity to manage liquidity and other financial requirements associated with mobilizing voluntary savings.
+Voluntary savings calls for a high level of credibility of institutions and the trust of the public.

 Therefore, in financial institutions with strong voluntary savings leaning, a system to manage Liquidity management is a specialized function.
 It is for this reason that even banks give very high priority to liquidity management.
-Failure to meet commitments may risk the credibility of the organization and can jeopardize the reputation of the MFI resulting in problem spiraling into an uncontrollable situation.
-Few years back a reputed bank in India had to face this situation where due to liquidity problem it could not refund the savings of a few clients.
-This news immediately spread to all the clients who got the message that the bank may be in financial crisis.
+Failure to meet commitments may risk the credibility of the organization and can jeopardize the reputation of the MFI resulting in problems spiraling into an uncontrollable situation.
+A few years back a reputed bank in India had to face this situation where due to liquidity problems it could not refund the savings of a few clients.
+This news immediately spread to all the clients who got the message that the bank may be in a financial crisis.
 The result was that suddenly many clients wanted to withdraw the savings.

-Also MFIs do not prefer keeping too much cash: as idle cash does not earn return and MFI has to pay interest to sources from which the funds have been raised.
+Also, MFIs do not prefer keeping too much cash: idle cash does not earn a return and MFI has to pay interest to sources from which the funds have been raised.
 Therefore, managing voluntary savings requires special skills and technical know-how to manage what is known as liquidity risk.
-More about this has been discussed in Risk Management chapter.
+More about this has been discussed in the Risk Management chapter.

 c) Legal Framework for savings